cloudmesh-community/fa19-516-144/project/report.md

   - This must be the private key-paired with the public key
 1. secpath: This is the operating system path that will hold keys and nonces
 1. secrets: A list of regular expressions to select which attributes to encrypt
+1. exceptions: A list of regular expressions to select attribute to **not** encrypt

 #### Selecting the Attributes